 Fish Atlas Maps of New York

 The species distribution maps provided on the following pages are meant to stand alone.
-Our goal in generating the 182 maps was to provide information on the current distribution of each species of inland fish by recording each documented collection as a point on the map.
+Our goal in generating the 179 maps was to provide information on the current distribution of each species of inland fish by recording each documented collection as a point on the map.
 However, fish ranges are dynamic and, for many species, rarely hold constant over long periods of time.
 Extirpations of small populations, range expansions and contractions due to habitat modification, introductions, and invasions all force changes in our understanding of the range of any particular species.
 To provide a feel for change, the points are coded on all maps as follows:

 Figure 1: Watersheds of New York used by NYSDEC and this map series.

 Most of the fish art work comes from the old biological surveys of New York State conducted from 1926 to 1939 by the Conservation Department (the predecessor to today's New York State Department of Environmental Conservation), as painted by Ellen Edmonson and Hugh Chrisp.
 Their initials are on their drawings.
-Art work is done by other artists is credited under the images.
+Art work as done by other artists is credited under the images.

 North American Catfish (including bullheads and madtoms)

 Perch (including Walleye and darters)

 Pike (includes pickerels and Muskellunge)